-In the event that impact fees collected are insufficient to meet the required debt service payments each year, the County provides property tax revenues to fund the deficiency.
+The County provides property tax revenues to fund the Corporations expenses.
 No separate tax rate is set by the County for the Corporation's debt, therefore, no taxes receivable balances are maintained in the Corporation's Debt Service Fund.

 NOTE 5 - LONG-TERM DEBT